alexanmtz/jqswfupload/README.md

     * Additional post parameters throught postParams
 > Version 0.4
     * Callback for all files completed
     * Fixed delete handlers bug
+> Version 0.5
+    * jQuery UI Theming of delete button and warnings
+	* file size limit

 # About the plugin ?